ModECI/MDF/README.md

     name of the **node** to which the **port** belongs (``A`` in the example above), followed by ``input_ports `` entry, and then name of the input_port from which the argument should receive its value.

-    *[??PNL ALLOWS THE NAME OF THE NODE (MECHANISM) TO BE USED IN PLACE OF THE INPUTPORT.
+    [//]: # "??PNL ALLOWS THE NAME OF THE NODE (MECHANISM) TO BE USED IN PLACE OF THE INPUTPORT.
 THIS IS SEEMS TO BE SUPPORTED FOR EDGES (SEE BELOW).
-SHOULD WE DO THE SAME FOR SOURCE SPECIFICATIONS?]*
+SHOULD WE DO THE SAME FOR SOURCE SPECIFICATIONS?"

-    *[KDM: maybe, but I'd wait and see what others say.
-Suppose there might be a use for a "combined" input port with a name that isn't the same as the arg name]*
+    [//]: # "KDM: maybe, but I'd wait and see what others say.
+Suppose there might be a use for a 'combined' input port with a name that isn't the same as the arg name"

-    *[JDC: Not sure I follow;  should discuss]*
+    [//]: # "JDC: Not sure I follow;  should discuss"

 #### Non-**graph** **nodes**